Happy-Ferret/react-body-images/README.md

   render() {
     // This will add an array of background images to the body
 	// And add className 'home' too
+	// You should put the path to the image in the array.
+	// var images = ["/img/image1.jpg","/img/image2.jpg"];
     return (
       <BodyImages className='home' bgImageArray={this.state.images} transitionSeconds={15}>
         <h1>Hogar, dulce hogar.</h1>